 Instructions

 This is such an easy food processor recipe.
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps for making gazpacho:
+Here are the basic steps for making my version of gazpacho:

 Process the celery, onion, and cilantro in your food processor.